MKLab-ITI/pygrank/docs/userguide/evaluation.md

 !!! warning
     To run a new series of experiments, the loader needs to be called anew (it is an iterator).

-## Combining Measures

-Multiple measures can be aggregated through the `pygrank.AM` and `pygrank.GM` classes, which respectively perform arithmetic and geometric averaging of measure outcomes.

-!!! info
-    This section is under construction.